Command Line (CLI)

 --config PATH

-Required.
 Dotted path to SQLSpec config(s) or callable function.
+Supports comma-separated multiple paths.
+Optional when using environment variable or pyproject.toml config discovery.

 --validate-config